Scifabric/pybossa/doc/user/overview.rst

 We recommend to read the
-:doc:`Step by step tutorial on creating an Application <create-application-tutorial>`, as you will understand how to create the task presenter, which is basically adding some HTML skeleton to load the task data, input fields to get the answer of the users, and some JavaScript to make it to work.
+:doc:`Step by step tutorial on creating an Application <tutorial>`, as you will understand how to create the task presenter, which is basically adding some HTML skeleton to load the task data, input fields to get the answer of the users, and some JavaScript to make it to work.